Antarctic Semi-Circumnavigation & Ross Sea

 - Optional excursions and optional activity surcharges.

-- All items of a personal nature, including but not limited to alcoholic beverages (outside of dinner service), gratuities, laundry services, personal clothing, medical expenses or phone charges.
+- All items of a personal nature, including but not limited to alcoholic beverages (dependant on vessel), laundry services, personal clothing, medical expenses or phone charges.

 Single supplement:

-Single occupancy price is an additional 50% of the per person cabin price.
+Single supplement Single occupancy price is between 1.5x - 2x the per person cabin price depending upon date and vessel.
 However this does not apply if you are prepared to share a cabin with another passenger of the same gender.

 *Fuel surcharge: